docker/docs/docker-for-mac/index.md

 ### Adding custom CA certificates (server side)

-All trusted certificate authorities (CAs) (root or intermediate) are supported.
+All trusted Certificate Authorities (CAs) (root or intermediate) are supported.
 Docker for Mac creates a certificate bundle of all user-trusted CAs based on the Mac Keychain, and appends it to Moby trusted certificates.
 So if an enterprise SSL certificate is trusted by the user on the host, it will be trusted by Docker